 Definition:

 A Calibrated Risk Matrix is a version of a risk matrix where the severity and likelihood scores have been decided based on real-world data, societal expectations, and/or corporate standards.
 This is the document that companies will write down how much risk they are willing to swallow.
-This would use the PEAR model to work through tolerable risk.
+This could use the PEAR model to work through tolerable risk.

 Some people and organizations have a hard time with this, as one has to write down how much death is acceptable.
 It is a weird concept.